Gregory0914/Gregory0914/README.md

 - 👋 Hi, I’m @Gregory0914
-- 👀 I’m interested in ...github
+- 👀 I’m interested in nothing muhahahaha
-- 🌱 I’m currently learning ...proggraming
+- 🌱 I’m currently learning something
-- 💞️ I’m looking to collaborate on ...me
+- 💞️ I’m looking to collaborate on something
-- 📫 How to reach me ...
+- 📫 How to reach me!!!!!!!!!!!!!!!!

 <!---
 Gregory0914/Gregory0914 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.